-My name is Iris and I am based at a beautiful smallholding in mid-Wales on the very edge of Snowdonia with my 5 horses, 2 dogs, 3 cats, 5 sheep and some Dexter Cattle to get some conservation grazing going on the land.
+My name is Iris and I am based at a beautiful smallholding in mid-Wales on the very edge of Snowdonia with my 5 horses and ponies, 2 dogs, 3 cats, 7 sheep and 7 lambs.
 My family is around at times, but with 2 grown up sons you never quite know what they are up to and my husband has to work away a lot.
-We have moved to this amazing property one year ago, with the intention to start a dog training centre and a horse / human relationship teaching hub.
+We have moved to this amazing property 18 months ago, with the intention to start a dog training centre and a horse / human relationship teaching hub.
 However, the property requires quite a lot of work for us to be able to move towards the overall aim.
 So if you have good carpentry / general maintenance & sound animal skills to help me with some of my projects, you would be helping me to get there sooner.
 We have taken on a lot and even maintaining the current status quo takes a lot of doing.

 DIY and building projects